 14. Birdhouse Village

 Create a village of birdhouses at varied heights for a playful scene.
 I set mine up in a corner of the garden, each house a different style.
 It’s a whimsical approach that brings a smile to visitors’ faces.
+You can even build these structures using creative wooden sticks crafts.

 15. Flower Pot Perch